Why I Quit Praying for God to “Use Me”

 In the most powerful anthropomorphic language in the Bible, God is communicating that he is far more relational than utilitarian.
 In Isaiah 49, the image is one of a nursing mother with her baby.
 In Hosea, the image is a daddy teaching his toddler to walk by taking him up by his little arms.
 In Jeremiah, the Father says, “Are you not my darling child?”

 Do I want to be used by God in this world?
 I think that’s the wrong question to be asking these days.
-Will I have the nerve to go beyond studying love of God and allow God to love me in such a way that I feel his love in this world?
-If so, I’m certain that walking in the good works prepared for me won’t feel so much like “work” but will in and of themselves will feel much more like the reward because I’m going to work with my Abba Father.
+Will I have the nerve to go beyond studying the love of God and allow God to love me in such a way that I feel his love in this world?
+If so, I’m certain that walking in the good works prepared for me won’t feel so much like “work” but will in and of themselves feel much more like the reward because I’m going to work with my Abba Father.
 Bottom line—God has children, not employees.
 God gives us a covenant, not a contract.
 God gives us love, not busy work.